enthought/mayavi/docs/source/mayavi/auto/mlab_pipeline_sources.rst

                  If None, the source is not added to any figure, and will be added automatically by the modules or filters.
-If False, no figure will be created by modules or filters applied to the source.
+If False, no figure will be created by modules or filters applied to the source: the source can only be used for testing, or numerical algorithms, not visualization.